 In a BC study, professional appraisers tracked the impact of seven social housing projects across the lower mainland, Vancouver Island and the interior.
-In every case, neighbours opposed the projects because they feared property values decline.
-The study found house prices near the projects increased as much or more than houses in the control area, in five years of tracking prices.19 non-profit multi-family subsidized housing development, a property increased in value by \$86.20
+In every case, neighbours opposed the projects because they feared property value decline.
+The study found house prices near the projects increased as much as or more than houses in the control area, in five years of tracking prices.33